d3d1rty/csci3200_ass3/README.md

 Please, just keep in mind that academic dishonesty is probably (definitely) not tolerated by your educational institution, so come up with your own solutions.
 Besides, I sincerely doubt that your assignment has the same requirements as mine, so you will probably look like an idiot if you try to turn this in.

 ##Credits
 In this particular project, I've used the Xerces library provided by Apache.
 Refer to that project website for license information.

-All non-Xerces code is mine.
+Big thanks to Dr. Nicholson for all guidance and assistance provided throughout the project.
+In addition to the personal assistance he provided in getting my environment set up correctly, his instructional videos for building a SAX parser were immensely helpful

 ##Questions/Comments/Concerns
 If you have any questions regarding this project, send me a message and I'd be more than happy to explain my code.